Financial Aid and Scholarships

 Types of aid

-Merit scholarships are awarded in recognition of outstanding academic and extracurricular achievements, regardless of financial need.
-A number of merit scholarships are awarded through our Presidential Scholarship program for entering freshmen and our Trustees Scholarship program for transfer students.
+Merit-based scholarships are awarded in recognition of outstanding academic and extracurricular achievements, regardless of financial need.
+A number of merit-based scholarships are awarded through our Presidential Scholarship program for entering freshmen and our Trustees Scholarship program for transfer students.
 Scholarship recipients are selected on the basis of their excellent academic records, recommendations, and the requirements for their intended academic program.

 RIT Achievement Scholarships recognize applicants who have excelled in academic and extracurricular activities and also demonstrated special abilities in areas such as leadership, community service, entrepreneurship, or artistic talent.

-All freshman admission applications submitted to RIT by February 1 will be reviewed for merit scholarship consideration.
-All transfer admission applications for fall term submitted by March 15 are reviewed for merit scholarship consideration.
+All freshman admission applications submitted to RIT by February 1 will be reviewed for merit-based scholarship consideration.
+All transfer admission applications for fall term submitted by March 15 are reviewed for merit-based scholarship consideration.
 Transfer students entering RIT during other terms should refer to the financial aid and scholarships brochure for scholarship deadlines.

 Grants are gifts of financial assistance awarded on the basis of demonstrated financial need.
 Students may qualify for need-based grants offered by RIT as well as grants from state and federal governments, such as federal Pell Grants and the New York State Tuition Assistance Program (TAP).